ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - a - React - Components and Props.md

 Bonus 1: display in the Header the number of movies.

 Bonus 2: Keep challenging yourself further.
-- For example, add some cool CSS & make it look like this: https://freefrontend.com/assets/img/css-card-layouts/CSS-Responsive-Cards.jpg
+- For example, add some cool CSS & make it look good.
+Inspiration: https://drive.google.com/file/d/1bTCwoCxZkyJQgAaJYzONtPmbEDpMho0Z/view
+- You can also display the rating as stars.
+Example: https://codepen.io/FredGenkin/pen/eaXYGV

 Time: 20min.